Join a team that inspires you to inspire others…

 Beautiful hiking trails surround Hancock.
 There’s camping by the John Day River, and if you need to head to town, Fossil is 3o minutes, and Madras, Redmond, and Bend are 1-2 hours away.

 Nestled between Yaquina Bay and the expansive dunes of South Beach State Park, Camp Gray is surrounded by world-class coastal locations and a diverse economy.
-There are numerous opportunities to explore the interactions between the ocean, the climate, and human culture while walking the trails.
-The Oregon coast is a dynamic location and every day brings something new.
-Instructors swap stories about seeing osprey and pelicans hunt for fish, watching seals and sea lions bobbing in the water, and spotting colorful anemones and sea stars clinging to rocks.
-Yaquina Bay has supported people since time immemorial and we honor that legacy by learning local history and the current sustainable efforts to protect the land and water in and around Camp Gray.
+Yaquina Bay has supported people since time immemorial.
+We honor that legacy by learning local history and the current sustainable efforts to protect the land and water in and around Camp Gray.

 Bedrooms in the staff house come with twin beds, a desk and storage.
 To build our intentional community, each week the house will meet to chat and talk about the house.